JanKoelzer/crac/README.md

 ### Input:
 A set of images in png format, located in the subdirectory pics/.
 Each file must contain the exact number of pixels of the predefined color.
+To process jpg files, run the convert script prior to the next step.

 ### Run:
 Use bash to run "start-all".